 At Netguru our vision is to integrate our research capability into solving real-life problems.
 In addition to our commercial activities, we spend time creating educational and non-profit projects that can benefit the community.

 By creating Kunster we wanted to bring art closer to people and engage both gen Z digital natives and older generations.

 Now you don’t have to leave your house to enjoy the art and see the styles of the greatest world painters.
 Our app will help you to experience it without having to go to the museum, if your access is limited.

 We decided to pick the most characteristic paintings and famous artists, including:

 Our iOS application is based on Machine Learning and Augmented Reality.
-We used ARKit, CoreML, and TensorFlow Light to achieve our goals.
+We used ARKit, CoreML, and TensorFlow Lite to achieve our goals.

 PyTorch allowed us to quickly develop a pipeline to experiment with style transfer - training the network, stylizing videos, incorporating stabilization, and providing the necessary evaluation metrics to improve the model. coremltools was the framework we used to integrate our style transfer models into the iPhone app, converting the model into the appropriate format and running video stylization on a mobile device.